MohaMehrzad/vcoin-0.1.0/tests/Token.md

 ```

 The mint authority is a PDA (Program Derived Address) controlled by the VCoin program.
 This enables secure, programmatic control of supply without relying on externally owned key pairs.

+### Token Allocation

+VCoin has a total supply of 1 billion tokens (1,000,000,000) with the following allocation:

+- **ViWoApp Allocation**: 500,000,000 tokens (50% of total supply)
+  - Available after launching the ViWoApp
+  - Reserved for platform operations and growth

+- **Market Circulation**: 350,000,000 tokens (35% of total supply)
+  - Initial Release: 100,000,000 tokens released immediately after token launch
+  - Vested Release: 250,000,000 tokens released at a rate of 50,000,000 every 6 months
+  - Total vesting period: 30 months (2.5 years) until full market circulation is achieved

+- **Airdrop Allocation**: 50,000,000 tokens (5% of total supply)
+  - Available after token launch
+  - Designated for rewarding token buyers and ecosystem participants

+- **Presale Allocation**: 100,000,000 tokens (10% of total supply)
+  - Available when presale starts
+  - Distributed to early contributors in the presale phase

+This allocation structure ensures balanced token distribution while providing adequate liquidity for trading, rewards for community participation, and sustainable growth of the ViWoApp ecosystem.

 ### Transfer Fee Implementation